 Here are some factors to consider when evaluating your network:

 How much are you paying your internet service provider (ISP – i.e. Verizon or Xfinity)?
 Using a calculator can help you figure out the right package.
 It’s pretty easy to rack up a 300 megabits per second (mbps) package for a family of 5.

 This is the category we hear the most about at Livewire.
 Often it’s because the ISP router can’t push the wireless signal everything it needs to be, creating dead spots.
 This is where a great wireless mesh product or hardwired wireless access points make a huge difference.
 If you have a limited budget, investing in your wireless infrastructure will go a long way to bringing peace to the home.

 If your kids’ school hasn’t moved to e-learning yet, it’s a good time to prepare.
-Do they have the right laptops, chromebooks or tablets?
+Do they have the right laptops, Chromebooks, or tablets?
 Do they work properly on your network?

 Last but not least, for the endless hours you may all be spending together as a family, now is a great time to make sure you’re able to stream all the apps you need.
-Consider this a great time to upgrade any old set top boxes (Apple TVs have been out since 2006!) or cut the cord.
+Consider this a great time to upgrade any old set-top boxes (Apple TVs have been out since 2006!) or cut the cord.
 There are a ton of resources to help you DIY or a bevy of tech professionals out there to help configure it all.

 As always, this one is a matter of personal preference.
 If you like tinkering with technology and have a good grasp on how things go together, you’ve probably already taken the plunge.
-If you want peace of mind or a second set of eyes to make sure everything’s configured properly, consider hiring a home technology pro.
-There’s no better place than the CEDIA Pro locator to help in your search for the right partner.
+Consider a home technology pro for peace of mind or a second set of eyes on your telework technology configurations.
+In the words of George Ellis: It’s better to have it and not need it than to need it and not have it.